dioklecijan/vscode_docker/README.md

 and test is VS Code debugger is still working.
 Now, change the `index.js:8` line to `response.end('Hello World 2\n');`.
 You should see that server is automatically restarted and changes applied.
-You do not need to rebuild the image and restart container.
+You do not need to rebuild the image and restart container manually.
 However, running debugger in VSCode is disconnected and you need to start it again to continue debugging.